vasinov/voila-cli/README.md

   - execute: apt-get -y install gfortran
 ```

-An `execute` action can be either a string or an array.
-If it's an array then the CLI converts all elements into one `RUN` statement in the dockerfile by joining them with `&&`.
+`Execute` actions can be strings or arrays.
+If the action is an array then the CLI converts all of its elements into one `RUN` statement in the dockerfile by joining them with `&&`.

+### `stages.run.command` (optional)

+This is a the default bash command that will get executed when the stack starts.
+Once the command finishes the stack will automatically stop.
+It overrides any `ENTRYPOINT` defined in the custom dockerfile.

 ## CLI Commands